-Figures 2 and 3 report the power of the proposed and APR tests, respectively.
-We empirically adjusted the critical values for the proposed and APR tests based on their simulated distributions under the null hypothesis so that they have the same empirical size of 0.05, for fairer power evaluation.
-Figures 2 and 3 suggest that the proposed and APR methods have comparable power under all combinations of signal proportion and strength.
-This is because both tests are constructed from sum-of-square statistics, which have a similar power profile in terms of signal detection.
-Note that the power of the APR method is slightly higher than that of the proposed test under a couple of settings.
-This may be because it uses more observations than the BEU-statistic T(b) does, with a larger b, as selected by the proposed algorithm.
-Similar results are observed in the simulation studies of Ayyala et al. (2017), where the power of the APR test decreases with an increase of its time lag tuning parameter.
-The main problem with the APR test is that it cannot control the size for general temporal dependence, which limits its general applicability.
-In contrast, the proposed test can be used with proper control on the size, and exhibits reasonable power.
+Figures 2 and 3 report the power of the proposed and APR tests.
+We empirically adjusted the critical values for the proposed and APR tests based on their simulated distributions under the null hypothesis so that they would have the same empirical size of 0.05 for fairer power evaluation.
+Figures 2 and 3 suggest that the proposed and APR methods have comparable powers under all combinations of signal proportion and strength.
+This is because both tests are constructed from the sum-of-square statistics which have similar power profile in signal detection.
+Notice that the power of APR was slightly higher than that of the proposed test under a couple of settings.
+This may be due to its employing more observations than the BEU-statistic T(b) with a larger b as selected by the proposed algorithm.
+Similar phenomenon was also observed in the simulation studies of Ayyala et al. (2017) where the power of APR decreased with the increase of its time lag tuning parameter.
+The main issue with the APR test is that it cannot control the size for general temporal dependence, which limits its general applicability, while the proposed test can be used with proper control on the size and had reasonable power.